 My encouragement for you:

-Even though I have yet to find the perfect planner (hah – surprise, surprise!)
-I do love the planning pages at the start of each month in Ruth Soukup’s *Living Well Planner. (see above pic) They encourage me to dream a bit, set time aside to look at reality and what I want to get done, plus I can review my past months to see how well I did!
-Highly recommended.
-(More posts on planners, here and here.)
+Also, I love the planning pages at the start of each month in Ruth Soukup’s *Living Well Planner. (see above pic) They encourage me to dream a bit, to set time aside to look at reality and what I want to get done — plus I can review my past months to see how well I did!
+(I needed more room to breathe so I created my planner in 8.5″ x 11″ pages.)

-The mind of man plans his way,
+The mind of man plans his way, but the Lord directs his steps.
+Proverbs 16:9

 James says